katjad/javascript101-handbook/tools.md

 const foobar = 'orly!?'
 console.log('debug something: ', foobar)
 ```

-## Think First
-Use your intuition before you dive down any rabbit holes.
-What do you think the cause might be?
-Have you made any recent changes that might have caused the bug.
-Can you roll back to a previous commit that works?

 ## Search
 Learn how to search properly, both your code and google.